NZ's Flamingo takes on Uber Eats

-More and more competitors to Uber Eats are coming out of the woodwork a the nation prepares for its Level 3 takeaway feeding frenzy.
+More and more competitors to Uber Eats are coming out of the woodwork as the nation prepares for its Level 3 takeaway feeding frenzy.

 The latest is home-grown e-scooter operator Flamingo, which has hired 100 riders for a flat $5 per delivery service starting next Tuesday as we move into Level 3.